 A physical examination, x-ray, and MRI are used to diagnose ACL injuries.

 ACL injuries that do not involve a tear can be treated using the following nonsurgical treatment options:

 In most cases, a nonsurgical treatment plan will include all these treatment options.

 Torn ACLs generally require surgical intervention.
 An arthroscopic ACL reconstruction is performed.
-During the procedure, an orthopaedic surgeon replaces the torn ACL with a new one made from an autograft (the patient’s tissue) or an allograft (tissue taken from a cadaver).
+During the procedure, an Orthopedic surgeon replaces the torn ACL with a new one made from an autograft (the patient’s tissue) or an allograft (tissue taken from a cadaver).
 The procedure takes 1-2-hours.
 In most cases, patients fully heal 6-8-months after surgery and are allowed to return to competition or activity.

 Athletes typically sustain meniscal tears while squatting and twisting.
 They can also sustain them due to direct contact.
 Patients with severe arthritis can sustain a tear in many ways.
 If arthritis is severe enough, a tear can occur while sitting or standing.

 Often times, patients hear a popping sound when they tear their meniscus.
 Typically, pain and swelling occur immediately after the injury.
 If athletes continue to bear weight on a knee with a torn meniscus, it is very likely that swelling will get worse and eventually the knee will become stiff.
 For this reason, patients who sustain a meniscus tear are advised to rest and elevate their leg.
 Other symptoms that typically present with a meniscus tear include: